sl-solution/InMemoryDatasets.jl/docs/src/man/joins.md

   155.306 ms (2160 allocations: 45.92 MiB)
 ```

 As it can be observed, using `accelerate = true` significantly reduces the joining time.
-The reason for this reduction is because currently sorting `String` types columns in InMemoryDatasets is relatively expensive, and using `accelerate = true` helps to reduce this by splitting the observations into multiple parts.
+The reason for this reduction is because currently sorting `String` type columns in InMemoryDatasets is relatively expensive, and using `accelerate = true` helps to reduce this by splitting the observations into multiple parts.

 ## `contains`